Eghamarian/sociotherapy/_short/09_covid.md

 We pretend we like each other, but we don't.
 We don't like each other and we lie about it.<br>
 We think not saying "nigger", solves racism against black people; <br>
-and using "her" instead of "his" to refer to countries, solves sexism. <br>
+and using "she", instead of "he", to refer to countries, solves sexism. <br>

 But there is only one rule we truly follow: "do it, cuz if you don't, someone else will". <br>
 We all have that stored in our hearts and minds; thanks to neo-liberalism. <br>